BastienFaivre/twins-attack/README.md

 ## Overview

 This repository contains the code to set up and simulate a twin attack on various blockchains.
-The attack is described in the paper [TBD](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+The attack is described in my [paper](https://github.com/BastienFaivre/twins-attack/blob/main/paper.pdf).

 ### Current Blockchains